Nov

 Our collective image of Puckett was shaken in 1995 when he was injured by a wayward fastball clocking him in the face.
 The always available bat was silenced through the end of the year as he tried to recover.
 Vision problems surfaced during the following Spring Training and he was gone from the game.

-The image of a jolly goodwill ambassador followed Puckett after his retirement, though this would change.
+The image of a jolly goodwill ambassador followed Puckett after his retirement, though this too would change.
 He turned out to be a pretty bad guy on a personal level.
-A long list of marital infidelity came to light, along with infidelity-squared if you count cheating on mistresses with other mistresses.
+A long list of marital infidelity came to light, which became infidelity-squared if you count cheating on mistresses with other mistresses.
 Multiple accounts of violence towards women can be found, including some very alarming reports involving guns and a circular saw.
 There is a huge disconnect between the mental image of the ballplayer and who he actually was.
 Since his death in 2006, all that is left of Puckett is that image, one built on a flawed reputation as a good guy.

 An Encounter with a Player Collector